youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 All slot configurations assume the following:
 * 1 System Image Installation Slot (read-only)
-* 1+ Additional Installation Slot(s) (writable)
+* 2+ Additional Installation Slot(s) (writable)

-The number of installation slots available will be determined by the platform owner. **3 slots is the default and recommended configuration for Evergreen**.
-A minimum of 2 slots must be available with the limit being the storage available on the platform.
-In contrast, there can be `N` installation slots configured with the only limitation being available storage.
+The number of installation slots available will be determined by the platform owner. **3 slots is the default configuration for Evergreen**.
+There can be `N` installation slots configured with the only limitation being available storage.

 #### Slot Configuration
-NOTE: 3 slots are the DEFAULT and RECOMMENDED configuration.
+NOTE: 3-slots is the DEFAULT configuration.

 The number of installation slots is directly controlled using `kMaxNumInstallations`, defined in